The Weak differentiability of norm and a generalized Bhatia-\v{S}emrl Theorem: Weak differentiability of the norm

-We now turn our attention towards the smoothness of multilinear maps in the finite-dimensional setting.
-An extra advantage in the finite-dimensional case is that we now have $M_\T\neq \emptyset.$ However, we first note the following corollary, which is an obvious application of Remark \ref{Remark:2} and Theorem \ref{Theorem:3}:
+We now turn our attention towards the finite-dimensional case.
+An additional advantage in this case is that $M_\T\neq \emptyset$ here.
+Before that let us state a result which is an obvious corollary of Theorem \ref{Theorem:3} and a proof of this follows from Remark \ref{Remark:2}.